 5. Practise the sounds you find difficult.
 A useful exercise is a "minimal pair" exercise.
 For example, if you have difficulty distinguishing between "p" and "b", try practising pairs of words which are the same except for the sound "p" and "b": For example, "pair" and "bear"; "pond" and "bond"; "pie" and "buy" etc.

 6. Be aware of intonation and sentence stress.
-Not all words in a sentence have equal stress, and generally only the "information" words (nouns and verbs) are stressed.
+Not all words in a sentence have equal stress, and generally, only the "information" words (nouns and verbs) are stressed.
 'Where's the 'pen I 'gave you?
 'Where's the 'red 'pen I 'gave you?
 Where's the 'red and 'blue 'pen I 'gave you 'yesterday?
 The unstressed words (such as "the", "I", "you" and "and") don't carry as much "weight" as the stressed words.
-They become much smaller in length, and are almost abbreviated.
+They become much smaller in length and are almost abbreviated.
 For example, "and" becomes "un".
 Changing stress Sentence stress isn't "fixed" like word stress.
 In fact, you can stress words that are normally unstressed in order to highlight different meanings.
-For example: I 'love you.
+For example I 'love you.
 (Love, rather than just like.)
 'I love you.
 (With the stress on I to highlight that it's me rather than another person who loves you.)
 I love 'you.
 (And nobody else.)
 Intonation There are a couple of easy to remember rules about intonation.
-Usually our voices go up at the end of the sentence to show a question, and down at the end to show a statement.
+Usually, our voices go up at the end of the sentence to show a question, and down at the end to show a statement.
 Intonation is also important in "tag questions": You know him, don't you?
-(With rising intonation on "don't you?" to show it's a question) You know him, don't you.
+(With rising intonation on "don't you?" to show it's a question) You know him, don't you?
 (With falling intonation on "don't you" to show it's a statement you expect the other person to agree with.)

 7. Learn to recognise spelling patterns.
 For example, "tion" on the end of a word is pronounced "shun", while "sion" can be pronounced "zhun".
 There are often many ways to pronounce a particular spelling pattern, but it certainly helps to know what the variations are.
 For example, the pattern "ough" can be pronounced "uff" as in "enough" and "tough", or "or" as in "ought" and "bought" or "oh" as in "although" and "dough".

 8. Don't rush.
-If you speak too fast, the danger is that you could skip over some words, fail to pronounce them completely, or mix them up.
+If you speak too fast, the danger is that you could skip over some words, fail to pronounce them completely or mix them up.
 If you speak too slowly, you might end up sounding unnatural.
 But it's better to speak slowly and clearly than too quickly.
 Do not wait for someone to correct your accent or do not hold up speaking publicly with the fear of being ridiculed.
 Sincerity and devotion to learning a language is the keyword.
-Speaking the right English is a task.
+Speaking right English is a task.
 Once there is mastery over the language and when your inner voice tells you that you were effective, this serves as a confidence booster.
 Continuous efforts are required when learning anything and this applies much to the English language.
 It is interesting to note that there are more words incorporated into daily routine styles of English speaking as well as much needs to be updated in the writing matter.
 Reading is the trick also when you listen to check out for pronunciations.
 There is no harm in being vernacular, your effort is a self-gesture for improvement.
 Erase you the curling of your tongue and pronounce the vowels well.
 Adhere to punctuations and exclamations.
 Oratory is an art, but each individual should aim towards striking a connective conversation.
-Effectiveness in expression is the keyword.
+The effectiveness of expression is the keyword.
 Starters should primarily be more keen to listen, watch the lip movements and understand a lot about grammar.
 Many times we form a sentence and the other person responds but it is advisable to get the grammar right.
 Many times it is natural that we do not get the pronunciation right, possibly because we haven't heard it before or else our interaction with good English speakers in less.
 If there is someone you look up to, be it a television celebrity or other programmes on the Radio then make an effort to listen as though you are studying.
 Many audios on the speaking talents enable you to speak fluent English.